NICUP14/MiniLang/STDLIB.md

 ## Motivation

+> [!IMPORTANT]
+> Ported functions from the c library are regarded as unsafe in terms of type and memory safety, unlike their ML counterparts.
+Using c bindings should be avoided where safer ML libraries are available.

 The standard library permits the use of both unsafe c standard library functions (for embedded systems and nostalgic c programmers) and their safe ML counterparts, plus some other useful modern libraries, like `string` and `convert`.

 ## Modules